tysik/youbot_base_driver/README.md

 - `config_file_name` (`string`, default: `youbot-base`) - name of the base config file without extension.

 ### Issues
-- The nodelet version of the driver (youbot_base_driver/YoubotBaseDriver) does not currently work.
-Use standard node instead.
 - After compilation the executable needs access to the ethernet.
 Use: `sudo setcap cap_net_raw+ep <path_to_executable_folder>/youbot_base_driver_node`
+- The nodelet version of the driver (youbot_base_driver/YoubotBaseDriver) does not currently work due to the fact that the nodelet manager would need the access to the ethernet.
+Use standard node instead.